Repotting

 Step 2) Remove the plant from the nursery pot.

 Step 3) Check the roots for damage and prune off any dead roots.
-If the roots are very severely root bound gently tease them apart if you can without damaging too many.
+If the roots are very severely root-bound gently tease them apart if you can without damaging too many.

 Step 4) Fill a pot ONE SIZE LARGER* with the appropriate potting mix about halfway.
 You might want to add pumice for drainage or vermiculite for water retention.

-Step 5) Place the plant in the pot and holding it make sure the neck of the plant is roughly 1-2cm from the top of the pot.
+Step 5) Place the plant in the pot and hold it make sure the neck of the plant is roughly 1-2cm from the top of the pot.
 You might need to add or remove some soil for it to reach the required height.

 Step 6) Add soil around the sides of the plant as you hold it in place.
 Lightly press the soil to ensure the plant is secure.
 Do not compact the soil too much.